OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 ### Early Reclaim

 Early reclaim allows you to exit your position immediately but with a discount applied to your original deposit.
+The reclaim rate, which determines the discount, is configured by governance on a per-asset basis.

 #### When to Use Early Reclaim